Lumi-supercomputer/lumi-userguide/docs/container/runtimes/singularity.md

 ```bash
 singularity pull docker://ubuntu:latest
 ```
-This will create the singularity image file `ubuntu_21.04.sif` on the directory where the command was run.
+This will create the Singularity image file `ubuntu_21.04.sif` in the directory where the command was run.

 !!!
-The compute nodes of LUMI-C are not connected to internet.
-As a consequence, the images need to be pulled in the login nodes.
+The compute nodes of LUMI-C are not connected to the internet.
+As a consequence, the images need to be pulled in on the login nodes (or transferred to LUMI with other means such `scp`).

 ## Running a container
 Once the image has been pulled, the container can be run.
 For instance, here we check the version of Ubuntu running in the container